Michaelomh/personal-blog/_posts/2016-12-29-top-10-python-libraries-of-2016.md

 ---
 layout: post
-title:  "Top 10 Python libraries of 2016"
+title:  "Top 10 Python libraries of 2016 and forever and foever what is this can the title be super long that it becomes obxiously huge and stuff zomg what is this."
 date:   2016-12-29 18:34:10 +0700
 categories: [data_analytics, data_engineering, data_science, tutorials, life_reflections, project_reflections]
 ---